 - Refrain from looking at the manuscript and associated material while awaiting instructions from a journal on issues that might cause the request to review to be rescinded.

-- Read the manuscript, ancillary material (e.g., Reviewer instructions, required ethics and policy statements, supplemental data files), and journal instructions thoroughly, getting back to the journal if anything is not clear, and requesting any missing or incomplete items they need to carry out a full review.
+- Read the manuscript, ancillary material (e.g., Reviewer instructions, required ethics and policy statements, supplemental data files), and journal instructions thoroughly, getting back to the journal if anything is not clear, and request any missing or incomplete items they need to carry out a full review.

 - Notify the journal as soon as possible if they find they do not have the expertise to assess all aspects of the manuscript; they should not wait until submitting their review as this will unduly delay the review process.